sjmiller4rit/MergeTutorial/README.md

 <details>
   <summary>Push this Commit</summary>

-Since this is a new branch you may have to `set--upstream`.Try to `git push` and see if it's successful, otherwise follow the directions in the output.
+Since this is a new branch you may have to `set--upstream`.
+Try to `git push` and see if it's successful, otherwise follow the directions in the output.
 </details>
   </li>
   <li>